Anuj-Kundar/sp-api-steps/README.md

 7. The "correct" answers to the `Security Controls` questions can be derived from what I wrote above about the policies around handling Amazon data.
 I recommend complying with their policies, because they can shut you down whenever they want if you don't.

 8. Once you're done with the whole form, click `Register`.
 Then  wait!
-It could take Amazon anywhere from a few minutes to a few weeks to approve the application, but it will probably be somewhere in the middle.
-In the meantime, let's get started registering your (future) Selling Partner API application.
+It could take Amazon anywhere from a few minutes to a few weeks to approve the application, but it will probably be somewhere in the middle